awsdocs/amazon-application-discovery-user-guide/doc_source/agent-data-collected.md

 # Data collected by Discovery Agent<a name="agent-data-collected"></a>

 AWS Application Discovery Agent \(Discovery Agent\) is software that you install on on\-premises servers and VMs\.
 Discovery Agent collects system configuration, times series utilization or performance data, process data, and Transmission Control Protocol \(TCP\) network connections\.
-This section describes the data collected\.
+This section describes the data that's collected\.

 **Table legend for Discovery Agent collected data:**
 + The term host refers to either a physical server or a VM\.
 + Collected data is in measurements of kilobytes \(KB\) unless stated otherwise\.
 + Equivalent data in the Migration Hub console is reported in megabytes \(MB\)\.
 + The polling period is in intervals of approximately 15 minutes\.
-+ Data fields denoted with an asterisk \(\*\) are only available in the `.csv` files produced from the agent's API export function\.
++ Data fields denoted with an asterisk \(\*\) are only available in the `.csv` files that are produced from the agent's API export function\.

 | Data field | Description |